-Developing the formulation of a biopharmaceutical can be challenging and a solid understanding of the structure and conformation of your product is essential.
-Different formulations may alter the secondary and tertiary structure of a biopharmaceutical, which in turn can affect protein activity.
+Unexpected changes to the higher order structure of your biopharmaceutical can have dramatic effects on mechanism of action.
+If the overall 3D shape is wrong, receptor binding can be inhibited, immunogenic epitopes can be exposed and aggregation can occur.
+Therefore, a solid understanding of the structure and conformation of your product is essential.
+Different formulations may alter the secondary, tertiary and higher order structure of a biopharmaceutical, which in turn can affect protein activity.
 At BioPharmaSpec, we provide analytical methods to analyze the structure and stability of your biopharmaceutical in its formulation.

 Circular Dichroism (CD)

 The two main types of secondary structure to consider are the α-helix and the ß-sheet.
 The α-helix is a right-handed coiled strand, with hydrogen bonding between the coil making the structure very stable. ß-sheets are made up of inter-strand hydrogen bonding, with pairs of bonded strands lying side-by-side.

 CD measures differences in the absorption of left- and right-handed circularly polarized light. α-helices and β-sheets have specific CD profiles and so we can use changes in these spectra to assess samples in different formulations (e.g. different buffers) to determine if there are any structural changes.

 Fluorescence utilizes the natural intrinsic fluorescence of Tyrosine (Tyr) and Tryptophan (Trp) residues and provides information on the local environments around these residues.
 Fluorescence is an excellent comparative tool and is complementary to CD and FT-IR.

 The below image shows the relative intrinsic fluorescence of Trp and Tyr residues for a mAb product in its formulation buffer (Left: 280nm excitation.
 Right: 295nm excitation)